 The best for interviews and lectures

-Speechnotes is perfect for writers, journalists, and students since it transcribes the speech really fast and has two cool features: it doesn’t stop recording even if you make pauses or take a breath, and you can insert punctuation marks verbally so your text looks easy to read after.
-Another perk is that it supports many languages including English, French, Italian, Spanish, Russian, Chinese, Japanese, etc. The app has both free and Premium ($6.99/month) subscription plans and is only available for Android mobile devices and on the web.
+Speechnotes is perfect for writers, journalists, and students since it transcribes the speech fast and has two cool features: it doesn’t stop recording even if you make pauses or take a breath, and you can insert punctuation marks verbally so your text looks easy to read after.
+Another perk is that it supports many languages, including English, French, Italian, Spanish, Russian, Chinese, Japanese, etc. The app has free and Premium ($6.99/month) subscription plans and is only available for Android mobile devices and on the web.